7Backwards/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 ## Disclaimer:

 ```
-- This repo aims to assist people with the same hardware as me,
-giving them a solution that works without any additional work.
+- This repo aims to assist people with the same hardware as me, giving them a solution that works without any additional work.
-- I´m not responsible for the development of any kext or any clover configurations present on my EFI,
+- I´m not responsible for the development of any kext or any clover configurations.
-i simply want to share my working hackintosh solution.
+- I simply wanna share my working hackintosh solution.
-- Any issues please get in contact with jsassu20 or AppleIntelWifi as they are better suited to help you.
+- Any issues please get in contact with jsassu20 as he is better suited to help you.
 - If you want to contribute with any amount please do so on jsassu20 repo as he is responsible for 90% + of the solution.

 Enjoy!
 ```